syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/SmartArt.md

 A [SmartArt](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.ISmartArt.html) diagram is a visual representation of your information, to effectively communicate your ideas in presentations.
 You can add and modify the [SmartArt](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.ISmartArt.html) diagrams in PowerPoint presentations using Essential Presentation library.

-To quickly start creating a SmartArt in a PowerPoint Presentation using .NET PowerPoint libray, please check out this video:
+To quickly start creating a SmartArt in a PowerPoint Presentation using .NET PowerPoint library, please check out this video:
 {% youtube "https://www.youtube.com/watch?v=dQhN3i9s3Es" %}

 ## Adding SmartArt to a Slide